F-Stack/f-stack/dpdk/doc/guides/prog_guide/compressdev.rst

 Physical compression devices are discovered during the bus probe of the EAL function which is executed at DPDK initialization, based on their unique device identifier.
-For eg. PCI devices can be identified using PCI BDF (bus/bridge, device, function).
+For e.g. PCI devices can be identified using PCI BDF (bus/bridge, device, function).
 Specific physical compression devices, like other physical devices in DPDK can be white-listed or black-listed using the EAL command line options.